 A Past Chairman of the National Security Committee of the American Bar Association (ABA) Section of International Law, he is a member of the ABA Export Controls and Economic Sanctions Committee, the Federalist Society for Law and Public Policy Studies, and the American Society of International Law (ASIL).
 For personal and professional reasons, he has had a life-long interest in political, defense, economic, security developments in the Western Hemisphere and the linkages between other regions and the Americas in emerging transnational threats, political, economic and rule of law matters.

 Born and raised in South Florida, he resides in Arlington, Virginia with his wife, Dr. Yleem Poblete, Ph.D.
 They are active members of the Order of Malta and he is a Life Member of the National Eagle Scout Association.
-Besides his law degree, he earned a Master’s degree from Georgetown University (Thesis topic: U.S. economic sanctions towards Cuba) and a B.A., with a regional concentration in Latin American studies, from Florida International University.
+Besides his law degree, he earned a Master’s degree from Georgetown University (Thesis: U.S. economic sanctions towards Cuba) and a B.A., with a regional concentration in Latin American studies, from Florida International University in Miami, Florida.

 BAR & COURT ADMISSIONS